DougBeney/dougie.io/_posts/2018-05-20-fix-ut8-error-in-mysql.md

 ## Fixing your SQL files through the magic of Python

 I decided to create a Python file to make this process easier.
-You can either [download the script here](/s/fixsqlutf.py) of copy-and-paste it from below.
+You can either <a rel="nofollow" href="/s/fixsqlutf.py">download the script here</a> or copy-and-paste it from below.

 There is only one change you have to make.
 Edit the `file_base_names` array and add the basenames of all of your files.
 (For example, if you have the file `mysite.sql`, the basename would be `mysite`) You could add as many basenames as you want.